dyarosla/D-ECS/decs_copysystems.md

 }
 ~~~

-A System that copies between these two Components would operate on `(Location, PhysicsRect)` nodes.
+A System that copies between these two Components would operate on `<Location, PhysicsRect>` Component sets, sometimes referred to as Nodes.
+This particular Node could look like this:

 ~~~
 LocationPhysicsRectNode {